Is luck an acceptable character trait?

 Question: I've tried to balance it out by having my character's luck failing occasionally and just opting for the least likely outcome rather than something that is beneficial but I'm still questioning whether or not everything will seem too convenient.
 (Also something I think I should mention, This character isn't the main character.)

-Answer: You've hit upon the problem with giving a character too much of an advantage.
-The same thing can happen when you give a character magic powers: if you don't built limits into the magic, you end up with no story because everything is too easy for the character.
+Incidentally, the same thing can happen when you give a character magic powers: if you don't built limits into the magic, you end up with no story because everything is too easy for the character.

-A classic example is the character Cassandra from The Iliad.
-She has the power to know the future, but the limitation is that no one ever believes her.
+The Iliad.
+She has the power to know the future, which ought to give her people a huge advantage.
+However, the limitation is that no one ever believes her prophecies.

-Another example is the current TV series, Stan Lee's Lucky Man, in which the main character has a bracelet that makes him powerfully lucky.
+has a bracelet that makes him powerfully lucky.
 The limitation is that for every lucky event that happens to the character, an unlucky event occurs in his life to balance it.

 Best of luck.